onap/doc/docs/release/index.rst

 Documentation
 =============
-ONAP Istanbul Release provides a set selection of documents, see :ref:`ONAP Documentation<master_index>`.
+ONAP Jakarta Release provides a set selection of documents, see :ref:`ONAP Documentation<master_index>`.

 The `developer wiki <http://wiki.onap.org>`_ remains a good source of